Overtime - Episode #500: Allan Lichtman, Dr. Debra Soh, Thom Hartmann, Liz Mair, Dan Savage

 Of course we will.

-Yeah, that's what the NASA dude, what's his name?
+10 years?
+Yeah, that's what did NASA dude.
+What's his name?
+James

 Hansen said that in 2003.

-I'm talking about an international body of scientists said, within 10 years, we've got to make these changes.
+I'm talking about an international body of scientists said, you know, within 10 years, we've got to make these changes.

-Took out the Capitol Records building in L.A.
+That's right.
+Took out the Capitol Records Building in L.A.

 Well, you know what?